YuPo13/flask_netsuite_app/README.md

 # Flask Netsuite Integration App

-This is a simple Flask application that allows users to retrieve invoices data within the period requested, retrieve the customers data list and create new invoices.
+This is a simple Flask application that allows users to authorize and subsequently retrieve invoices data within the period requested, retrieve the customers data list and create new invoices.

 ## Requirements